Akali27/Matplotlib_Exercise/README.md

 % of Total Drivers by City Type

 ## Dependencies
-pip insall the seaborn library
+pip install the seaborn library